 Before I begin, I feel that I need to warn you that this post is super long.
 However, I feel that I may have some thoughts that will contribute to the conversation around the issues of racial, cultural, and economic divisiveness that are currently happening in our country.
 I feel, along with many others I’m sure, that the culture wars are not only deeply dividing our citizens in the United States – but they are also deeply dividing the body of Christ.
 If you are like me, you are grieved.
 That’s the best word for it.
 I am grieved over the anger.
 I am grieved over the violence.
 I am grieved over the hate.
-I am grieved that the inflammatory rhetoric of American special interest groups continues to escalate.
+I am grieved that the inflammatory rhetoric of American special interest groups continue to escalate.
 I am grieved that the culture wars are raging.
 I am grieved that our country’s leaders continue to trot out tired platitudes and point fingers of blame.
 I am grieved that celebrities prattle on about equal rights in their moment of fame, as they pour gas on the fires of hate and then fly away to their vacation homes in the south of France.
 I am grieved that everyone I speak to is either terrified or furious.
 I am grieved that I see very little forgiveness.
 Very little hope.
 And very little love.